Home | Blog Index | Blog Archives | Christianity & Faith Essays

 Great Plains trip previews for days 7-12, May 16-21: Lightning and Tornadoes

 2019 Great Plains trip #3 continues, and it's been a busy one!
 Here is a quick summary of the storm observation days up to this point.
 I will eventually get videos up on Youtube and expedition logs from these days posted, but it will probably be after I arrive home - the upcoming week of observing looks active!
 Total tornado count for this trip so far is five (three in Nebraska on Day 8, two in Texas on Day 11).

 Day 7, May 16: St. Louis to Wilson, Kansas

-Day 7 was a travel day to start Great Plains expedition #3 for the season.
+Day 7 was a travel day to start Great Plains trip #3 for the season.
 Hotels were completely booked in Hays/Russell, my originally-planned stop, thanks to college graduation events.
 I found a nice historic hotel in Wilson where I ended the day.

 Day 8, May 17: Southwestern Nebraska tornadoes

-An excellent expedition day in Nebraska yields two close intercepts of developing tornadoes and a nice long-lived photogenic tornado.
+An excellent storm observation day in Nebraska yields two close intercepts of developing tornadoes and a nice long-lived photogenic tornado.
 I got on the storm north of Goodland, Kansas and followed it into Nebraska to just northeast of Cozad.
 After the expedition, I needed to stage for the next day in Oklahoma.
 Due to hotels booked solid in northern Kansas again, I had to drive to Dodge City to get a room, where I arrived after 2AM.